memgraph/docs/lab/style-script/gss-graphstyle-map-directive.md

 ---
-id: gss-graphstyle-map-directive
+id: gss-viewstyle-map-directive
-title: Graph Style Script @GraphStyle.Map directive properties
+title: Graph Style Script @ViewStyle.Map directive properties
-sidebar_label: GraphStyle.Map directive properties
+sidebar_label: ViewStyle.Map directive properties
 ---

-`@GraphStyle.Map` directive is a subset of `@GraphStyle` because it defines additional style properties for a graph view when there is a map background.
+`@ViewStyle.Map` directive is a subset of `@ViewStyle` because it defines additional style properties for a graph view when there is a map background.
-Style properties of the `@GraphStyle.Map` directive are used to style the background map.
+Style properties of the `@ViewStyle.Map` directive are used to style the background map.

-## `@GraphStyle.Map`
+## `@ViewStyle.Map`

-Here is the list of all properties that can be defined in the `@GraphStyle.Map` directive, along with their expected types.
+Here is the list of all properties that can be defined in the `@ViewStyle.Map` directive, along with their expected types.

 ### 1. `tile-layer: string: "detailed" | "light" | "dark" | "basic" | "satellite"`